SAP-archive/sample-yaas-repository/README.md

 - How to create a Pull Request, and what it should contain,
 - What are the rules you follow during the review

-Proper file is located in this repository so you can take it to your repository: [CONTRIBUTING](CONTRIBUTING.md)
+The proper file is located in this repository so you can take it over to your repository: [CONTRIBUTING](CONTRIBUTING.md)

 ```
 Read the [CONTRIBUTING](CONTRIBUTING.md) so you know exactly how to contribute to this project.